Marketing to Retailers in the Food Industry With Jean-Marc Demers [Food and Beverage Marketing – Part 1]

 00:00 – Introducing Braque, a food and beverage marketing agency based in Montreal, Canada

-• Jean-Marc shares how small businesses and start-ups are managing to stand out in a super crowded market.
+• How small businesses and start-ups can stand out in a super crowded market

-• Braque started 31 years ago, has a team of 15 people in Montreal, and supports small and medium sized companies.
+• Braque started 31 years ago with a team of 15 people–supports small and medium companies

 07:17 – How can new food products stand out?

-• Consider brand identity, packaging, colors, and textures to stand out from the shelves.
+• Consider brand identity, packaging, colors, & textures to stand out from the shelves

 10:12 – Branding Process